Fidelio Tata, PhD⎢CASP MONITOR

 CASP Knowledge & Competence Monitor:

-Decision-grade MiCA supervisory intelligence for CASPs
+MiCA supervisory intelligence for CASP competence frameworks

 BACKGROUND: ESMA KNOWLEDGE & COMPETENCE GUIDELINES

-The CASP Knowledge & Competence Monitor treats ESMA’s Guidelines ESMA35‑24871704‑2922 on knowledge and competence, and the corresponding national implementations, as its regulatory baseline.
-Against this baseline, the Monitor highlights only those developments that introduce genuinely new criteria, supervisory expectations or implementation practices that matter for CASP CPD and staff competence frameworks.
+The CASP Knowledge & Competence Monitor treats ESMA’s Guidelines ESMA35-24871704-2922 on knowledge and competence, and the corresponding national implementations, as its regulatory baseline.
+Against this baseline, the Monitor highlights only those developments that introduce genuinely new criteria, supervisory expectations or implementation steps that matter for CASP CPD and staff competence frameworks.

 WHAT THE CASP KNOWLEDGE & COMPETENCE MONITOR COVERS